 How do I customize the roster?

-Strava Premium members have the ability to their Effort Comparison view, adding new athletes or efforts, or even comparing their own efforts.
+Strava Summit members have the ability to their Effort Comparison view, adding new athletes or efforts, or even comparing their own efforts.
 These efforts and more can be found in a leaderboard module that lives below the page elements described above.

 What are the minimum browser requirements for Effort Comparison?